BastienBYRA/CPE-Mapper/ROADMAP.md

 ## Database Entries
 - Add new entries to the [CPE database](data/cpe-mapper.json)

-## Mandatory (for 1.1.0)
+## Mandatory (for 1.2.0)
+- [ ] Add support for SPDX 2.x JSON format.
+- [ ] Add CI/CD workflow to ensure that when a branch is released, the version in the files is updated correctly (create a variation of `scripts/update-version.sh`).
+- [ ] Add CI/CD workflow to build the Docker image for all supported ecosystems and architectures.
+- [ ] Add CI/CD workflow to build a binary of the application for all supported ecosystems and architectures (can be done using Bun.js `build` command).

+## High Priority
+- [ ] Add integration tests (preferably without extra dependencies, by running the CLI in a development environment such as a Docker container).
-- [] Add a `config` command.
+- [ ] Add a `config` command.
 Through environment variables or a configuration file, users should be able to define:
   - `custom-db-path`
   - `custom-db-url`
   - `custom-db-save-file-path`
-  - [] Add a `check` subcommand to verify that the provided values are valid.
+  - [ ] Add a `check` subcommand to verify that the provided values are valid.
 - [ ] Improve the `apply` command with the `--custom-db-path` and `--custom-db-url` options, allowing users to provide a custom CPE mapping database.
-  - [] Add a `--disable-default-db` option to disable the default CPE mapping database.
+  - [ ] Add a `--disable-default-db` option to disable the default CPE mapping database.
-- [ ] Add support for SPDX 2.x JSON format.

-## High Priority
-- [ ] Add integration tests (preferably without extra dependencies, by running the CLI in a development environment such as a Docker container).

 ## Low Priority
 - [ ] `search` command: Search if a package already has a mapping in the database using `--groupname`, `--name`, or `--fullname`.
 - [ ] Add support for XML files (may require an additional dependency).
-- [] Add a `server` command and mode, allowing users to deploy CPE-Mapper as a server capable of consuming BOM files through a web API.
+- [ ] Add a `server` command and mode, allowing users to deploy CPE-Mapper as a server capable of consuming BOM files through a web API.
-- [] Add a mechanism for users to specify which mappings from the CPE database should be ignored.
+- [ ] Add a mechanism for users to specify which mappings from the CPE database should be ignored.

 ## Bonus
 - [ ] `compliance` command with the following subcommands: